Towards AI Transparency and Accountability: A Global Framework for Exchanging Information on AI Systems: Anatomy of the Proposed AI Information Framework

-Lightweight internal and automated audits can compute and report standardized measures through so-called \textit{AI cards} and \textit{AI certificates} to enable comparisons of AI systems with a given intended use.
+\textbf{Certificates:} Assessing computed Measures can be undertaken voluntarily, and certificates may be issued in relation to AI systems.
+Each intended use should have a different set of associated certificates; for instance, a certificate that a foundational LLM offers 99\% accurate scientific references, or that an AI system for hiring is not discriminating against race and gender, while achieving top 15\% demographic disparity score in comparison to other AI systems having the same intended use (see respective exemplary hiring AI Cards in ``Register 1'' of Figure~\ref{fig:comparison_card}).
+Finally, certificates and the aspects they test will evolve over time in order to account for ever-changing industry, research, practice, and the overall AI ecosystem.

+\textit{Computed Measures} evaluated by Assessment Programs, can be used to produce \textit{AI cards} and \textit{AI certificates}, which will enable meaningful comparisons across AI systems for specific intended uses.
+This proposal could support notified bodies tasked with issuing certificates under the EU AI Act (see Article 44), as well as audit reports and the "exit reports" within the AI regulatory sandboxes (see Article 57) that support the completion of the conformity assessment requirement for sandbox participants.
 Article 27 (5) of the AI Act states: "The AI Office shall develop a template for a questionnaire, including through an automated tool, to facilitate deployers in complying with their obligations under this Article in a simplified manner."
-This proposals could support notified bodies tasked with issuing certificates under the AI Act (see Article 44) as well as audit reports where necessary and it could also help generate the "exit reports" within the AI regulatory sandboxes (see Article 57) that support the completion of the conformity assessment requirement for sandbox participants.
-Our proposal could be of relevance to both certificate-issuing EU notified bodies and the competent authorities tasked with running the AI regulatory sandboxes.
-As such, this proposal is well aligned with the AI Act and provides suggestions for implementation of AI Act's conformity assessment and the EU's AI database.
+Thus, our proposal could be of relevance to both certificate-issuing EU notified bodies and the competent authorities tasked with running the AI regulatory sandboxes.
+As such, this proposal is well aligned with the AI Act and provides suggestions for the implementation of the AI Act's conformity assessment and the EU's AI database.